whopio/whop-sdk-ts/examples/nextjs/README.md

 2. Go to [Vercel](https://vercel.com/new) and link the repository.
 Deploy your application with the environment variables from your `.env.local`

 3. If necessary update you "Base Domain" and webhook callback urls on the app settings page on the whop dashboard.

+## Troubleshooting

+**App not loading properly?** Make sure to set the "App path" in your Whop developer dashboard.
+The placeholder text in the UI does not mean it's set - you must explicitly enter `/experiences/[experienceId]` (or your chosen path name) a

+**Make sure to add env.local** Make sure to get the real app environment vairables from your whop dashboard and set them in .env.local